-All periods of time away from the approved facility or school of nursing should be documented by the employer on the six-month service verification form.
-If the total time away from the site, including the period of suspension, exceeds 7 weeks per service year as set forth under Service Requirements (see page 11), the service obligation end date will be extended accordingly.
+All periods of time away from the approved facility or school of nursing should be documented by the participant's service site on the six-month service verification form.
+If the total time away from the site, including the period of suspension, exceeds 7 weeks (28 work days) per service year (see Service Requirements on page 13), the service obligation end date will be extended accordingly.